Tour Code : EN-119

 Mardin is an authentic Mesopotamian city with a rich cultural mosaic.
 Different religions and languages coexist, and Muslims, Syriacs, Turks, and Arabs live together peacefully and harmoniously.
 Mardin has beautiful stone architecture, exquisite examples of stonemasonry, ornate buildings, narrow streets, and passages called Abbara, which give it a fairy-tale feel.

 Visit Kasımiye Madrasa, Mardin Ulu Mosque, Şehidiye Madrasa, and the historic Post Office building.
-The Abbara crossings, unique to Mardin, are also worth exploring.

 Accommodation in Mardin.
-(Breakfast – Dinner)
+(Distance 160 Km

 After breakfast, drive to Ancient Harran and Sanlıurfa.
 Sanliurfa is known as the "city of prophets" in Mesopotamia.

 Harran has been continuously inhabited since the 6th millennium BC and was the capital of the Assyrians and Umayyads for a period.
 Many world-renowned scholars were educated at Harran University, the world's first university, and the province of Astronomy has advanced significantly.
-We visit Harran's conical-domed houses and historical sites.

 Upon arrival in Sanliurfa, we have a lunch break at a local restaurant serving local delicacies.